 Co-curricular, Enrichment, Extension and Support

-- Twilight Support Sessions led by Miss Kelly on Mondays in the Wilden Room
+- Twilight Support Sessions led by Mrs Woodhouse on Wednesdays in the Wilden Room

 - Lunchtime Support Sessions are led by Miss Kelly in T32 on Monday and Wednesday lunchtimes, and at other times by appointment.